Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 A digital scale to avoid overweight fees

 When you’ve gotten a great deal on an airline ticket, you don’t want to end up spending all that money saved on fees for overweight bags.
-Keeping track of how much a suitcase weighs when is easy with a portable digital scale.
+Keeping track of how much a suitcase weighs is easy with a portable digital scale.
 There are dozens of options available, including the popular Etekcity Digital Hanging Luggage Scale ($13.99).
-The compact scale can switch between pounds and kilograms for converting on the fly, and has a capacity of 110 lbs.
+The compact scale can switch between pounds and kilograms for converting on the fly, and it has a capacity of 110 pounds.

 A Kindle for voracious readers who pack light